Build and use a classification model on census data

 Introduction

-In this tutorial, you use BigQuery ML to create a binary logistic regression model that predicts whether a US Census respondent's income falls into one of two ranges based on the respondent's demographic attributes.
+In this tutorial, you create a binary logistic regression model that predicts whether a US Census respondent's income falls into one of two ranges based on the respondent's demographic attributes.

 1. In the Google Cloud console, go to the BigQuery page.